 Third Party Websites

 We cannot be held liable for any loss or damage incurred from third party websites or social media platforms providing links to our Online Bookshop without our consent.
-Please also be aware that such links may not be genuine.

 If you subscribe to our mailing list, we will send you our newsletter from time to time to inform you of our new publications.
 In general, however, we do not send out unsolicited marketing material and we will not use your contact details to send you marketing or promotional material.
 Neither will we share your details with third parties to be used for marketing purposes.

 You may opt-out of receiving our newsletter by asking us to remove your name and email from our mailing list.
 You can do this by emailing us at email@example.com or click unsubscribe at the bottom of one of the emails we have sent you.

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint.